 “Buyers are often unclear what to do when house-hunting—how to properly inspect a home, how to speak to agents, how to do their due diligence, understanding the process and jargon – it can be overwhelming.
 It can also cause stress between couples.”

 Claire also supports her course participants along the way.

 “It’s all very well to give someone the information, to lay out the system and steps involved, but without someone to ask questions of and guide you–someone who’s actually achieved what you want to do hundreds of times themselves—then you’re still going it alone.
 Within the course, there’s weekly live Q&A sessions to clarify your understanding, cheer you on when times get tough, and keep you on track towards your goal.”

 “Having helped hundreds of buyers in the local region, I’m in a unique position to guide and support buyers through the entire course from early-stage preparations to getting the keys to their very own home.”

-My Own Home Enrolment opens October 22, with the course commencing on 4 November.
+My Own Home enrolment closes on 3 November, with the course commencing on 4 November.

 The course runs for six weeks via online modules and includes checklists, templates, video tutorials and interviews with industry professionals plus weekly Q&A sessions with Claire

 Cost: $799 but use code HERCBR for 15 per cent off at checkout.